Transferring Bees From Nuc To Hive

 Then transferring them into a full-sized beehive is the next step of starting a happy and successful colony.
 This should be done at the right time and following the right way

-Hopefully, now you know when is the right time and how to transfer your bees from Nuc to a complete beehive.
-Now you can check my article on how you can reuse an abandoned beehive.
+Hopefully, now you know when the right time is and how to transfer your bees from a nuc to a complete beehive.